-4.2.11 WinFlash
+4.2.13 WinFlash

-WinFlash is a Windows-based program that allows you to flash the BIOS under an operating system.
+WinFlash is a utility program that allows you to flash the BIOS under an operating system.

-- On the left side of the autorun screen, click the "TOOLS" icon. - 2.
+- I. On the left side of the autorun screen, click the "TOOLS" icon. - 2.
 Click "WinFlash" on the main menu.
 The following screen will appear: